-In the run-up to COP27, Crisis Group experts contribute their views on how climate change shapes the conflicts and crises they work on.
+In the run-up to and during COP28, Crisis Group experts contribute their views on how climate change shapes the conflicts and crises they work on.

-Each year Crisis Group publishes two Updates to complement its EU Watch List.
-The Updates identify crises and conflicts where the European Union and its member states can help enhance prospects for peace.
-This Update includes entries on DR Congo, the Horn of Africa, Sri Lanka, Ukraine and Venezuela.
+Each year, Crisis Group publishes two updates to the EU Watch List that identify where the EU and its member states can help enhance prospects for peace.
+This update includes entries on Colombia, Niger, Tunisia, Türkiye and the Rohingya refugee crisis.